ivanceras/sauron/examples/progressive-rendering/README.md

 - api calls
     - ie: `http://localhost:3030/api/`
     - Example calls: `/api/Foo Bar`
+    - This function is where you would normally put the api calls such as reading data from your server database.
-    - This just respond serialized json `Data` based on the supplied `name`.
+    - For the sake of simplicity here, this just respond serialized json `Data` derived from the supplied `name`.
 - static files
     - ie: `/pkg/client.js`
     - This serves the static files in `/pkg` directory where the compiled client files are located.